All Episodes

 That means coal and fracking and drilling and nuclear and new technology.

-I've asked him probably fifty times.
+I've asked him probably 50 times.

 He's very clear about getting rid of Obamacare, leaning towards health savings accounts.

-That seems like a pretty conservative Mike Lee kind of agenda.
+That seems like a pretty conservative, Mike-Lee kind of agenda.

 Sure.

-And uh I I think there is a path forward here in which uh Mr. Trump can rally a lot more people behind him if he embraces uh a conservative reform agenda uh based on uh the structural protections of the Constitution.
+And I think there is a path forward here in which Mr. Trump can rally a lot more people behind him if he embraces a conservative reform agenda based on the structural protections of the Constitution, if he becomes an outspoken advocate for the separation of powers.

 He talked about that at length in his speech last week.

-Were you happy with his remarks?
+Were you happy with those remarks?

-They would have had the ability to defund the Department of Homeland Security like they promised, and then they passed the Cromnibus bill.
+They would have had the ability to defund the Department of Homeland Security like they promised, and then they passed the Cromnibus Bill.

 Don't you think that's led to the rise of people like Trump?

-Uh yes, yes, I do.
+Yes, yes, I do.

 Well, Congress has ceded their power, haven't they?